 The Bluecoat Display Centre present the jewellery of Berina Kelly for their monthly In the Window feature.

-Having hosted the work of Christy Keeney and Catherine Keenan in previous years, the Bluecoat Display Centre never fails to present high quality, orginal work.
+Having hosted the work of Christy Keeney and Catherine Keenan in previous years, the Bluecoat Display Centre never fails to present high quality, original work.
 In this outing, we see fine detail work and contemporary design, in precious metals.
 Berina Kelly says of herself in her artistic statement:

 “Born in 1970, in Galway on the West coast of Ireland, I lived 5 minutes walk from the Atlantic Ocean.
 Some of my earliest memories are of summer days swimming, gathering shells and stones, exploring rock pools.
 In winters, we would go for fresh windy walks, getting soaked by the crashing waves of this rugged coastline.
 It left its mark; after many years away there was no other place I wanted to settle.